janiceli1/txtconcertreview.github.io/README.md

 </style>
 </head>
 <body>
-  <h2>ACT: SWEET MIRAGE</h2>
-  <p>ACT: SWEET MIRAGE is Tomorrow X Together's Second World Tour centering around their latest album <em>The Name Chapter: Temptation</em>.
-The group performed 25 songs including an unreleased song, <em>Blue Spring</em>.
-I attended DAY 1 of ACT: SWEET MIRAGE in LA on May 27, 2023.</p>
+<p>I attended DAY 1 of ACT: SWEET MIRAGE in LA on May 27, 2023.</p>
   <h2>Setlist Review</h2>
-<p>The setlist started with Blue Hour (Dance Break ver.).
-I was really excited because the year before at ACT: LOVESICK, they performed Blue Hour, but they didn't perform the Dance Break Version.
-I feel like the ACT: LOVESICK setlist was better than this setlist, but that one was hard to beat.
-I still loved the setlist this year. </p>
+<p>I rate the setlist a 9.7/10.
+It completed most of my list of songs that I wanted to see them perform live, but there were some songs that I wished I was able to see them perform. </p>
   <linebreak></linebreak>
 <h4>Setlist Ranking</h4>
 <p>This ranking is based off of how memorable the performance was!</p>